Christopher McKnight Nichols

 In 2016 Nichols was named one of 33 Andrew Carnegie Fellows worldwide; he has also been elected a permanent member of the Council on Foreign Relations.
 A passionate teacher, he has received four teaching awards, including Oregon State University's Honors College Professor of the Year in 2014.
 Nichols is a frequent commentator on the historical dimensions of U.S. foreign policy and politics, including as a regular panelist on c-span, National Public Radio, and Oregon Public Broadcasting.

 Click here for more information about Christopher McKnight Nichols.

 - America First?
-The Significance of Isolationism to U.S. History *
+Isolationism and U.S. Global Engagement in Historical Perspective *

 - Ideas Matter: Rethinking U.S. Grand Strategy in the History of American Foreign Relations

 - The Election of 1952 and the Pivotal Moments that Shaped the Early Cold War